Guide to the APX Convention

 This document is meant to be an informal guide to how the business of Convention works and does not supercede the Constitution or By-laws, any standing rules or established procedure.

 Convention is the annual meeting of the membership represented by delegates, during which policies, goals, and direction are established for the Alpha Rho Chi Fraternity.
 The governing powers of National Conventions are established by Article V of the Constitution and the procedures and duties of the Officers are described under Articles I through VI of the By-Laws.

 When in session, the National Convention of Alpha Rho Chi holds executive, legislative and judicial authority over the Fraternity.
 In principle, the Grand Council steps aside, and the chapters and alumni associations, through their delegates, are empowered to make decisions for the welfare of the Fraternity.

-The Convention is composed one delegate from each active chapter and alumni association in “good standing.”
+The Convention is composed one delegate from each collegiate chapter and alumni association in “good standing.”
 In addition, the Convention elects a President and Seecretary.
 All members of the fraternity are entitled to attend.

 Robert’s Rules Tip Sheet

 Intimidated by parliamentary procedure?
 It’s not so difficult.
 Download this guide to Running Meetings with Robert’s Rules of Order.
 It includes tips on what to do in common situations.

 Before the meeting is called to order, delegates must present their credentials to the Credentials Committee.
 The credentials document certifies that the delegate is authorized to represent the chapter or alumni association.
 The Credentials Committee also determines whether the delegate, and his/her chapter or alumni association have satisfied all necessary requirements regarding status of their organization, and is in “good standing” with the Fraternity (state incorporation status is current, dues have been paid, reports are up to date, etc.).